 16. Walt Disney was appointed as the head of the committee that organizes the opening ceremony for the 1960 Squaw Valley games.

 17. During the opening ceremony procession, the first team in the procession is always the Greek team to represent the birth of the Olympics.
 Teams then follow in alphabetical order (according to the host countries language) with the exception of the host team, who enters last.

-I also found several crafts that I thought would be really fun to go along with the Fact cards.
+I also found several Fun Winter Olympics Crafts for Kids that I thought would be really fun to go along with the Fact cards.

 1. DIY Ribbon Wands.